 In recent years, I have worked on a project focusing on the devaluing of truth and factuality in democratic politics, on the one hand, and the impact of climate change and the Anthropocene for politics and political thought, on the other.
 I have sought to develop an understanding of facts as an “immaterial infrastructure” that play a limited but indispensable role in democratic politics.
 Relatedly, I have defined “post-truth” as an erosion of such infrastructure, combined with what I call “careless speech” as a rhetorical style.
 The project also overlaps with my previous work on resilience, especially in reference to the politics of climate change (denialism) and an idea of “expanded critical infrastructure” developed in both.

-I have previously held positions as a visiting fellow at The Hannah Arendt Center for Politics and Humanities at Bard College (New York) and as a visiting researcher at the Tampere Peace Research Institute.
+I have previously held positions as a visiting fellow at the Department of Government at Cornell University, The Hannah Arendt Center for Politics and Humanities at Bard College (New York), the University of Verona, and at the Tampere Peace Research Institute.
 I defended my dissertation on the concept of experience in Arendt’s thought and its value for contemporary political/feminist theory at the University of Jyväskylä in 2017.
 I received my MSocSc in International Relations from the University of Tampere in 2012.

 In addition to academic publications, I seek to make my work available to a broader audience of citizens and decision-makers.
 I have written several short essays (see here) aimed for the general public, a policy brief, and discussed my research with policy-makers both in Finland and at the European Commission (through EC/JRC project “Reframing the EU”).